Emissions and Ground-Level Ozone in Central Texas

 NOx Emissions by Source

-As the figure below shows, about 3/4 of the typical ozone season weekday NOx emissions in the region are from on-road and non-road mobile sources, with the rest coming from large point sources and smaller stationary "area" sources.
+As the figure below shows, about 1/2 of the typical ozone season weekday NOx emissions in the region are from on-road (cars, trucks, buses, etc.) mobile sources and non-road (construction equipment, agricultural equipment, etc.) mobile sources, with the rest coming from large point sources and smaller stationary "area" sources.